AlexDisler/cordova-icon/README.md

-    -i, --icon [s]        Base icon used to generate others -s, --splash [s]      Base splash screen used to generate others -c, --config [s]      Cordova configuration file location, used as the root of your project -b, --background [s]  Background to use for icon
+    -i, --icon [s]        Base icon used to generate others -s, --splash [s]      Base splash screen used to generate others -c, --config [s]      Cordova configuration file location, used as the root of your project -b, --background [s]  Background to use for icon on platforms that typically have one

 ### HTML Art Asset File Generation